volatilityfoundation/volatility3/doc/source/Windows.rst

 Volatility does not provide the ability to acquire memory.

-.. tip:: You could use `WinPmem <https://github.com/Velocidex/WinPmem/releases/latest>`_ for collecting windows memory dump.
+.. tip:: - You could use `WinPmem <https://github.com/Velocidex/WinPmem/releases/latest>`_ for collecting windows memory dump.
+    - You could also use `FTK Imager <https://accessdata.com/product-download/ftk-imager-version-4-5>`_

 Listing Plugins
 ---------------